Dritan Babamusta

 Dritan Babamusta (born 6 September 1981) is an Albanian former footballer who played as a midfielder.

 He has been capped once for Albania.

 Club career

 On 5 August 2006, Babamusta was released by Dinamo Tirana in a move which was dubbed a surprise by Albanian media.

 Babamusta announced his retirement from football on 16 September 2012 after more than two years without playing.
-A small ceremony was held in his honour before the start of the league match against Tirana.
+A small ceremony was held in his honor before the start of the league match against Tirana.

 International career

 Babamusta earned his first and last international cap 13 March 2002 by starting in the 4–0 loss to Mexico.